RyanSelesnik/A-Framework-for-Robot-Autonomy/README.md

 - **What should I do if VINS drifts?**
   - Check if there are strong reflective objects (tiles, glass, etc.) in the environment.
-  - Move the drone slowly and try to avoid moving objects in the scene.
+  - Move the robot slowly and try to avoid moving objects in the scene.
   - Measure the initial extrinsic parameters as accurately as possible.
   - Avoid running RVIZ on a remote desktop while VINS is running (it consumes a lot of CPU resources).
 If necessary, consider setting up ROS multi-machine and running it on a laptop.
   - Check if there are flickering light sources in the environment (not visible to the naked eye, but can be checked in the monocular image of Realsense).